My Street: Plot

 In My Street, the player is put in control of the "new kid," whose role in the game is to beat the bully before August 24—the first day of school.

 Reception

 My Street received "generally unfavorable reviews" according to the review aggregation website Metacritic.
+GamePro said of the game, "While it's noble that someone has tried to give a party game a plot, the kiddie treatment here is both disturbing and annoying, and the games themselves aren't all that fun; the addition of PS2 online play does not redeem it.
+If My Street is your street, move."